opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

             * **CV_NODE_FLOW** the optional flag that makes sense only for YAML streams.
 It means that the structure is written as a flow (not as a block), which is more compact.
 It is recommended to use this flag for structures or arrays whose elements are all scalars.

-    :param typeName: Optional parameter - the object type name.
+    :param type_name: Optional parameter - the object type name.
 In case of XML it is written as a  ``type_id``  attribute of the structure opening tag.
 In the case of YAML it is written after a colon following the structure name (see the example in  :ocv:struct:`CvFileStorage`